SciCatProject/documentation/Devops/General/Development_Methodology/git_workflow.md

 ## Current status:

-There is no CI set up for any of these projects, but it would need to be linked into Kubernetes.
+CI is in the process of being implemented and should be prioritised at each site.

 # Useful git commands